ricsanfre/pi-cluster/docs/_docs/fluentbit.md

 Setting option `merge_log_on` to true makes Kubernetes filter to parse`log` field extracted by default by CRI parser used in `tail` plugin.
 A different field name can be especified with (`merge_log_key`)
 By default it applies a JSON parser to log field.
 If `k8s_logging_parser` is set to true, parser name to be used can be specified through Kuberenetes POD annotation (`fluentbit.io/parser`).

-See further detais in [Fluent-bit kuberentes filter documentation: Processing log value](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes#processing-the-log-value).
+See further details in [Fluent-bit kubernetes filter documentation: Processing log value](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes#processing-the-log-value).

 ###### Excluding logs from a POD (optional)